Efficient computation of null affine parameters: General Case

 We do not know how to calculate $\Z(x, \d x/\d\lambda)$ explicitly, but we know it must exist.
-Unfortunately in the general case (without appealing to any Killing symmetries) this quantity $\Z(x, \d x/\d\lambda)$ can depend on the specific null geodesic in question; it is no longer a function on the manifold, but is instead a function on the tangent bundle.
-Then, similarly to what we saw for (conformal) timelike Killing vectors
+Unfortunately, in the general case (without appealing to any Killing symmetries), this quantity $\Z(x, \d x/\d\lambda)$ can depend on the specific null geodesic in question; it is no longer a function on the manifold, but is instead a function on the tangent bundle.